 The musket has a rate of fire between 2 or 3 shots a minute, this is because it loaded via the muzzle and thus it takes time to prime the pan load the powder, ball and wadding down the barrel for each shot.

 There is a particular order for these loading actions and musketeers were trained to load the musket in a safe and timely manner.
 Forgetting to load powder or failing to take the scouring stick out would make the musket useless for the remainder of the battle.

 Musketeers were issued with a short sword, known as a tuck.
 This weapon was mass-produced and very inferior in quality; the blades were scarcely able to hold an edge.
-To use the sword this division of men, standing shoulder to shoulder must have broken ranks, and they are then ineffectual as a fighting unit.
-Secondly, their poor quality and short length meant that they were ineffective against any form of armour even a buff coat.
+To use the sword this division of men, standing shoulder to shoulder must have broken ranks, rendering them ineffectual as a fighting unit.
+Further, their poor quality and short length meant that they were ineffective against any form of armour even a buff coat.
 Therefore the weapons tended to be used more for domestic purposes, such as chopping wood for a campfire.